51cloud/HID/README.md

 ## Introduction

 HID (Hidden Intention Discovery) focuses on discovering hidden intentions when humans try to hide their intentions for abnormal behavior.
 HID presents a unique challenge in that hidden intentions lack the obvious visual representations to distinguish them from normal intentions.
-We find that the difference between hidden and normal intentions can be reasoned from multiple microbehaviors, such as gaze, attention, and facial expressions.
-Therefore, we first discover the relationship between micro-behavior and hidden intentions and use multiple micro-behavior to discover hidden intentions.
+We find that the difference between hidden and normal intentions can be reasoned from multiple micro-behaviors, such as gaze, attention, and facial expressions.
+Therefore, we first discover the relationship between micro-behaviors and hidden intentions and use multiple micro-behaviors to discover hidden intentions.

 ## Framework
  <picture>